cgcordes/SoftballReporting/README.md

 # Pitcher Softball Reporting

-Reporting inspired by tony baseball and using ball tracking data.
+Reporting inspired by tony baseball using uark ball tracking data.

-Make sure you have both files downloaded as well as the game files from the teams channel
+Make sure you have both files downloaded as well as the game files from the teams channel!